Happy 80s Birthdays

 (On This Day)

-Passed Away in Her Sleep on September 10, 2007 at Age 90 from Natural Causes
+Passed Away in Her Sleep in Her Rancho Mirage, California Home at Age 90 From Natural Causes

 Passed Away on September 10, 2020 at Age 82 from Lung Cancer